paveldn/haier-esphome/README.md

 <a href="./img/ESP32_back.jpg?raw=true"><img src="./img/ESP32_back.jpg?raw=true" height="50%" width="50%"></a>

-In some cases, you can refuse this module and flash it with ESPHome but some new modules don't support this.
+In some cases, you can reuse this module and flash it with ESPHome, but some new modules don't support this.
 They look the same but have encryption enabled.

-**Warning!** The new generation of ESP32-Haier devices has encryption enabled so they can only be flashed with firmware that is signed with the private key.
-There is no way to make them work with ESPHome so if you will try board will get into a boot loop with error
+**Warning!** The new generation of ESP32-Haier devices has encryption enabled, so they can only be flashed with firmware that is signed with a private key.
+There is no way to make them work with ESPHome, so if you try to do it, the board will get into a boot loop with error
 `rst:0x10 (RTCWDT_RTC_RESET),boot:0x13 (SPI_FAST_FLASH_BOOT)`
 The only way to recover this board is to flash it with the original image.
 So before starting your experiments make a backup image: [How to backup the original image and flash ESPHome to the ESP32 Haier module](#how-to-backup-the-original-image-and-flash-esphome-to-the-esp32-haier-module)

-Also, you can use any other ESP32, ESP8266 or RPI pico W board.
-In this case, you will need to cut the original wire or make a connector yourself (board uses JST SM04B-GHS-TB connector)
+Also, you can use any other ESP32, ESP8266 or a RPI pico W board.
+In this case, you will need to cut the original wire or make a connector yourself (the board has a JST SM04B-GHS-TB connector)

 ## Configuration

-The configuration will be a little bit different for different protocols, for example, the SmartAir2 protocol doesn't support cleaning, setting air direction (just swing on/off) etc.
+The configuration will be a little bit different for different protocols.
+For example, the SmartAir2 protocol doesn't support cleaning, setting air direction (just swing on/off) etc.

 ### hOn configuration example